 Theatre and science fiction

 My current research explores contemporary British theatre and science fiction.
-I'm interested in how the images and themes of the genre are being brought to the stage, in how they're being used to interrogate contemporary anxieties, and in how the qualities of live performance are being changed by science-fictional stories.
+I'm interested in how the images and themes of science fiction are being used to interrogate various current anxieties, and how the qualities of live performance are utilised to add new dimensions to the genre.

 RECENT SCIENCE FICTION PLAYS